These are the top 10 richest people in the world right now

 1. Elon Musk

 Elon Musk has several feathers in his cap.
 He co-founded the electronic-payment firm PayPal and helmed SpaceX, which launched vehicles and spacecraft.
 However, he’s most known for being one of the first investors of the electric car manufacturer Tesla, of which he is now the CEO.
-Last year, SpaceX received a fresh round of funding, which put its value at US $74 billion (Rs 5,50,948 crore) in January 2022.
+Last year, SpaceX received a fresh round of funding, which put its value at US $74 billion in January 2022.
 That said, all eyes are on his Twitter stocks, which have reportedly dropped by about 31 percent since the buyout.
-That aside, all of his ventures collectively have given Musk a net worth of US $227 billion (Rs 17,61,967 crore).
+That aside, all of his ventures collectively have given Musk a net worth of US $227 billion.

 Image: Courtesy Shutterstock